September 6, 2025

 "Segment is very flexible with real-time data processing and analytics.
 Implementing Segments into the organization makes the job easy in collecting and sorting data from various platforms.
 Tracking customer behavior provides valuable insights into decision-making.
 Data forwarding and reverse ETL functions work well.
 Customization of pipelines helps in routing the data into specific destinations according to client needs."

-- Segment Review, Varshan R.
+- Twilio Segment Review, Varshan R.

 "Sometimes poor data quality leads to inaccurate insights and decisions.
 Also, costs can be modified so that it is easily accessible for small enterprises."

-- Segment Review, Asit S.
+- Twilio Segment Review, Asit S.

 Check out 50+ customer data statistics to learn about market movers that leverage customer data to optimize marketing strategies.

 Klaviyo is an email marketing dashboard that allows users to create, manage, and personalize emails.
-It offers an intuitive user interface for tracking email campaigns, analyzing email responses and giving personalized email recommendations.
+It offers an intuitive user interface for tracking email campaigns, analyzing email responses, and giving personalized email recommendations.

 What really sets Klaviyo apart is its ability to create highly personalized emails and automated email flows.
 The level of segmentation and targeting it offers is really praiseworthy.